smhasan1/DE2-Board-Lab3/README.md

   Q5Q4Q3Q2Q1Q0Q7Q6

+Figure 1.
+Sub-circuit for part 1.

+Figure 2.
+Overall circuit for Part 1.

 Figure 2 shows the inputs and outputs of the overall left/right rotating register circuit with parallel load, which will contain eight instances of the circuit in Figure 1.

 Do the following steps: